A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Alternative solution procedure for infeasible problems

+The overall alternative solution procedure is presented in Algorithm \ref{alg:asp}.
 Step 1 is for when $S_{\text{new}}$ is the statistically significant model while $S_{\text{best}}$ is not.
-Hence, it is natural to return $S_{\text{new}}$ in Step 2.
-Steps 3 and 4 consider the opposite case to that of Steps 1 and 2.
-In Steps 5-9, non-trivial cases are considered: both models are statistically significant in Step 5 and both models are statistically insignificant in Step 7.
-For these two cases, $f_q$, referred to as decision by quality, and $f_t$, referred to as decision by toloerance, are employed to make a decision.
+Hence, it is natural to return $S_{\text{new}}$.
+Step 2 considers the opposite case to that of Step 1.
+In Steps 3-4, non-trivial cases are considered: both models are statistically significant in Step 3 and both models are statistically insignificant in Step 4.
+For these two cases, $f_q$, referred to as decision by quality, and $f_t$, referred to as decision by tolerance, are employed to make a decision.